Woofka/nginx/README.md

-# nginx-ssl-example
+# nginx-secured
-Example of nginx with SLL cert by Letsencrypt
+Containered nginx with SLL cert by Letsencrypt